Olivia Cooke: Career

-2012–2014: Beginnings
+Early roles (2012–2014)

 After Cooke performed at the Oldham Theatre Workshop, Beverley Keogh, a casting director next door to her agency, secured her roles in television.
 Cooke starred in all three BBC mini-series productions in 2012: Blackout, as the daughter of Christopher Eccleston's character, and The Secret of Crickley Hall, as a young teacher at a tyrannical orphanage in the 1940s.
 Cooke stated that she felt better suited for television than theatre, as she was embarrassed by the exaggerated gestures sometimes required for stage acting.
 Despite being a novice, Cooke distinguished herself among European actresses in the gruelling casting process for The Quiet Ones, which opened in April 2014, two years after filming took place.

 In 2012, following The Quiet Ones, Cooke acquired an agent in Los Angeles.
 After reading the character descriptions for A&E's contemporary Psycho prequel Bates Motel, she sent an audition tape for the role of Emma Decody.
 Three weeks later, Cooke earned the part of Emma, her first American role.
 She was originally disappointed when the producers made Emma Mancunian, believing it was a fail-safe measure regarding her accent.
 However, aided by fellow English actor Freddie Highmore, who has previous experience with an American accent, Cooke has since been mistaken to be American.
 Cooke also contributed short videos for Emma's fictitious blog.

 Cooke's second feature film The Signal, with Brenton Thwaites and Laurence Fishburne, opened at the 2014 Sundance Film Festival.
 Cooke starred as Haley Peterson, an American MIT student transferring to Caltech, who encounters strange occurrences as she, her boyfriend, and her best friend are lured into the desert by a hacker.
 In October 2014, Cooke led the cast of Ouija, a horror film based on Hasbro's board game.
 The role of the protagonist, Laine Morris, was a major undertaking for Cooke, who appeared in almost every scene.
-The story centred around a group of friends who use the Ouija board to contact a deceased friend, but end up awakening a dark presence.
+The story centred on a group of friends who use the Ouija board to contact a deceased friend, but end up awakening a dark presence.
 Despite being panned by critics, Ouija was a box office success, grossing approximately $102.5 million worldwide.